Pennsylvania has a relatively short list of statutorily prohibited places. Schools (18 Pa.C.S. § 912), court facilities (18 Pa.C.S. § 913), and the...

 Section 912 is the single biggest location restriction for everyday carry in Pennsylvania.
 It applies to elementary and secondary schools, public and private, and it reaches both buildings and grounds.

-Under 18 Pa.C.S.
-912(b), a person commits a misdemeanor of the first degree if he possesses a "weapon" in the buildings of, on the grounds of, or in any conveyance providing transportation to or from any elementary or secondary publicly funded educational institution, any elementary or secondary private school licensed by the Department of Education, or any elementary or secondary parochial school.
-Under section 912(a), "weapon" expressly includes a firearm, shotgun, and rifle.
+Under § 912(b), a person commits a misdemeanor of the first degree if they possess a "weapon" in the buildings of, on the grounds of, or in any conveyance providing transportation to or from any elementary or secondary publicly funded educational institution, any private school licensed by the Department of Education, or any parochial school.
+"Weapon" includes a firearm.

 Practical implications for licensees:

 Pennsylvania has a separate statutory framework (Act 67 of 2019) for school police officers, school resource officers, and school security guards.
-These provisions carve out specific employment categories from the section 912 prohibition.
-Armed school security personnel generally must hold an LTCF, be certified under the Lethal Weapons Training Act (Act 235 of 1974), and complete state-approved training.
-None of this creates a general path for ordinary licensees to carry on school grounds.
+These statutes carve out specific employment categories from the § 912 prohibition.
+School security guards may be armed if they are LTCF holders, are certified under the Lethal Weapons Training Act (Act 235 of 1974), and have completed PCCD-approved training.
+None of this creates a general path for licensees to carry on school grounds.

 Section 913 is broader than people expect.
-It is not limited to court rooms, and its grading is commonly misstated.
+It is not limited to courtrooms.

-Section 913(d) requires notice of subsections (a) and (e) to be posted conspicuously at each public entrance to each court house or other building containing a court facility.
-No person may be convicted under section 913(a)(1) if that notice was not posted, unless the person had actual notice of the prohibition.
-Section 913(e) requires each county to make lockers or similar facilities available at no charge for the temporary checking of firearms by persons carrying under section 6106(b) or 6109.
-Most Pennsylvania court houses provide gun lockers at the security checkpoint.
-If you are carrying when you arrive at a court house, do not enter the secured area: return to your vehicle and secure the firearm there, or use the court house's check facility before clearing security.
+Section 913(c) requires a notice posted at each public entrance stating the prohibition and explaining that lockers are available at no charge.
+Section 913(d) requires the sheriff or designated person in charge of court security to provide secure storage.
+Most Pennsylvania county courthouses provide gun lockers at the security checkpoint.
+If you are carrying when you arrive at a courthouse, do not enter the secured area: return to your vehicle and leave the firearm there, or use the courthouse's surrender locker before clearing security.

-The reach to magisterial district judges' offices is the most overlooked piece of section 913.
+The reach to "magisterial district judges' offices" is the most overlooked piece of § 913.
 MDJ offices are scattered through every county, often in strip malls, municipal buildings, or stand-alone storefronts.
-They look nothing like a court house.
-They are still "court facilities" under section 913(f).
-Treat any MDJ office as a court house for carry purposes.
+They look nothing like a courthouse.
+They are still "court facilities" under § 913(f).
+Treat any MDJ office as a courthouse for carry purposes.

 Section 6108 is the only statewide statute that singles out a specific city.
-It says: "No person shall carry a firearm, rifle or shotgun at any time upon the public streets or upon any public property in a city of the first class unless: (1) such person is licensed to carry a firearm; or (2) such person is exempt from licensing under section 6106(b) of this title."
+It says: "No person shall carry a firearm, rifle or shotgun at any time upon the public streets or upon any public property in a city of the first class unless: (1) such person is licensed to carry a firearm; or (2) such person is exempt from licensing under section 6106(b)."

 Pennsylvania has one city of the first class.
-That is Philadelphia.
-Section 6108 has no effect anywhere else.
-Inside Philadelphia it is the operative rule for both open and concealed carry on public streets and public property.
+That is Philadelphia. § 6108 has no effect anywhere else.
+Inside Philadelphia, it is the operative rule for both open and concealed carry on public streets and public property.
 An LTCF satisfies the licensing requirement.
-A section 6106(b) statutory exception (law enforcement, military on duty, transport of an unloaded firearm in a secure wrapper, and the other enumerated categories) also satisfies it.
+A § 6106(b) statutory exception (law enforcement, military on duty, transport in a secure wrapper, hunting with a sportsman's permit, and the other enumerated categories) also satisfies it.

-On June 23, 2025, the Superior Court of Pennsylvania declared section 6108 unconstitutional as applied in Commonwealth v.
+On June 23, 2025, the Superior Court of Pennsylvania declared § 6108 unconstitutional as applied in Commonwealth v.
 Sumpter, 340 A.3d 977 (Pa.
 Super.
-2025), a fact noted in the statute's own annotations.
+2025).
 The decision is "as applied," not facial.
-It does not strike section 6108 from the statute books.
-The General Assembly has not amended or repealed it, and the Pennsylvania Supreme Court has not yet weighed in.
+It does not strike § 6108 from the statute books.
+The General Assembly has not amended or repealed § 6108.
+The Pennsylvania Supreme Court has not yet weighed in.
 Practical guidance: treat Philadelphia as requiring an LTCF for any handgun carry on public streets or public property in the city.
-Do not advise students to rely on Sumpter as a defense to a section 6108 charge.
-Confirm the current status with the Pennsylvania Attorney General and current case law before any change in posture.
+Do not advise students to rely on Sumpter as a defense to a § 6108 charge.
+Confirm the current status with the Pennsylvania Attorney General's office and current case law before any change in posture.
 If you are an LTCF holder, your license is valid in Philadelphia exactly as it is anywhere else in the Commonwealth.

 State law cannot override federal property rules.
 The categories that matter for daily carry in Pennsylvania:

-When in doubt at a federal property, look for the posted notice required by section 930.
-Federal facility signs are usually posted at the entrance and reference 18 U.S.C.
-930.
+When in doubt at a federal property, look for the posted notice required by federal law.
+Federal facility signs are usually black on white, posted at the entrance, and reference 18 U.S.C. § 930.

-These agency rules are not enforced as Title 18 firearm offenses the way sections 912, 913, and 6108 are.
-A violation is typically handled through regulatory enforcement or, once the carrier is asked to leave and refuses, through defiant trespass under section 3503(b).
-Treat posted state buildings as off-limits in practice.
+These agency rules are not enforced as Title 18 firearm offenses the way § 912, § 913, or § 6108 are.
+A violation is typically charged under regulatory enforcement provisions or under defiant trespass (§ 3503(b)) once the carrier is asked to leave.
+Treat them as off-limits in practice.

 Pennsylvania has no statute that gives a "no firearms" sign on private property the force of a Title 18 firearm offense.
-There is no section 6106 exposure for crossing a "no guns" decal at the entrance to a restaurant, hospital, mall, or other private business.
-The carry itself is not a section 6106 problem; the trespass after a refusal to leave is.
+There is no § 6106 exposure for crossing a "no guns" decal at the entrance to a restaurant, hospital, mall, or other private business.
+The Pennsylvania State Police firearms guidance and the Philadelphia Police Department gun permits unit both confirm the framework: the carry itself is not a § 6106 problem; the trespass after a refusal to leave is.

-The mechanism is 18 Pa.C.S.
-3503(b).
-A person commits defiant trespass if, knowing that he is not licensed or privileged to do so, he enters or remains in any place as to which notice against trespass is given by (i) actual communication to the actor, (ii) posting in a manner prescribed by law or reasonably likely to come to the attention of intruders, (iii) fencing or other enclosure manifestly designed to exclude intruders, or one of the other enumerated forms of notice.
-Under section 3503(b)(2), defiant trespass is a misdemeanor of the third degree if the offender defies an order to leave personally communicated by the owner of the premises or another authorized person; otherwise it is a summary offense.
-(A separate, more serious tier applies to a person who defies an order to leave school grounds communicated by a school official.)
+The mechanism is 18 Pa.C.S. § 3503(b).
+A person commits defiant trespass if, knowing that they are not licensed or privileged to do so, they enter or remain in any place as to which notice against trespass is given by (i) actual communication to the actor, (ii) posting in a manner prescribed by law or reasonably likely to come to the attention of intruders, or (iii) fencing or other enclosure manifestly designed to exclude intruders. § 3503(b)(2) makes the offense a misdemeanor of the third degree if the offender defies an order to leave personally communicated by the owner or another authorized person.

 What this means in practice for licensees:

 The same framework applies to private residences.
-A homeowner can prohibit firearms in the home, and a guest who refuses to disarm or leave when asked commits defiant trespass.
+A homeowner can prohibit firearms in their home.
+A guest who refuses to disarm or leave when asked commits defiant trespass.

 Practical analysis for a licensee on a Pennsylvania campus: